2022 Wrap Up

 Last year I came out with Photographic Exposure: The Complete Guide, so it makes sense to follow that up with a class on Focusing.
 I think this will be a good time for a new class on getting sharp photos as the mirrorless cameras have brought forth a whole collection of new tracking options as well as several very interesting tools.

 I have more ideas than time and getting everything out and available is a slow and painful process for me.
-To let you know, what I’m secretly wanting to dig into is a couple of classes that I’ve been wanting to do for a long time: Black & White and Composition.
+To let you know, what I’m secretly wanting to dig into is a couple of classes that I’ve been wanting to do for a long time: Black & White and a longer and more in-depth version of my Composition Essentials.
 Yes I know, these two topics have been discussed to death, but I have my own take on them and I’ve been organizing my thoughts and collecting examples for years.
 These classes won’t be available anytime soon, but I’ll continue working on them for a release sometime in the future.

 New Year Goals